 Executive Director, Urban Tree Connection

-Ms. Barkley is a two-time Americorps volunteer; who works for Girl Scouts of America delivering afterschool programs, and is a 30-year resident of Haddington Homes, West Philadelphia, locus of UTC’s oldest and most successful garden site.
+Ms. Barkley is a two-time Americorps volunteer, and worked for the Girl Scouts of America delivering after-school programs.
+She is a 30-year resident of West Philadelphia's Haddington Homes, the locus of UTC's oldest and most successful garden site.
+Ms. Barkley is also Vice President of Neighborhood Foods Coop, the civic organization birthed out of UTC's work in West Philadelphia.

 Misako Scott, Office Manager

-Ms. Scott has a bachelor of fine arts degree from the University of the Arts and has worked as a cabinetmaker, director of Small Computers in the Arts Network, and as an assistant both to physicians and educators
+Ms. Scott has worked at Urban Tree Connection for more than eight years.
+She holds a bachelor of fine arts degree from the University of the Arts and previously worked as a cabinetmaker, director of the Small Computers in the Arts Network, and as an assistant both to physicians and educators.